TUPM96/xe_tham_do/ros2_ws/src/libs/xtensor/docs/source/quickref/basic.rst

 .. note::

-   Except if mentioned otherwise, the methods described below are available for the three kinds of containers, even if the examples show :cpp:type:`xt::xarray` usage only.
+   Except if mentioned otherwise, the methods described below are available for the three kinds of containers, even if the examples show ``xarray`` usage only.

 Initialization
 --------------